top of page

 Emotional Intercourse

-Sharing deep feelings with each other is emotional intercourse, and it’s vital to sexual satisfaction. . . this involves conversations that deal with more than facts alone.
-It's definitely easy to get so caught up in the mundane rhythms of life that you sort of lose track of each other and who you're each becoming.
-That other person you knew so well can start to look like a stranger when you don't take the time to live in each other's worlds and connect.
+Sharing deep feelings is emotional intercourse, and it's vital to sexual satisfaction. . . this involves conversations that deal with more than facts alone.
+It's definitely easy to get so caught up in the mundane rhythms of life that you lose track of each other and who you're each becoming.
+The person you once knew so well can start to look like a stranger when you don't take the time to live in each other's worlds and connect.
 If you're feeling distant from your spouse, and even if you're not, try taking some time to talk about your answers to the following questions the next time you find yourselves relaxing together or on a date:

 • If you could choose the activities to do that would make a perfect day, what would you choose?